Last Updated on March 9, 2023

 Woodfarm House is over 500 years old even though our Suffolk holiday cottage business has only been in existence since 2010.
-To match the farmhouse, the history of Suffolk goes back thousands of years, even as far back as the stone age!
-Standing tall amongst this rich history are some magnificent Castles and we often get asked by our guests which ones they should visit.
-So here’s our mini guide to the Castles of Suffolk.
+To match the farmhouse, the history of Suffolk goes back thousands of years, even as far back as the Stone Age!
+Standing tall amongst this rich history are some magnificent castles and we often get asked by our guests which ones they should visit.
+So here’s our mini-guide to the Castles of Suffolk.

-Framingham castle has been remarkably well preserved and is certainly worth a visit.
+Yes, it’s the one in the Ed Sheeran song ‘Castle on the Hill’.
+Framlingham Castle has been remarkably well preserved and is certainly worth a visit.
 It is a stunning example of a late 12th-century castle, surrounded by parkland and estates.
 It was once at the centre of a vast network of power and influence.
 Its owners for over 400 years were the Earls and Dukes of Norfolk, the supreme magnates in East Anglia – rich, ambitious and influential both at home and abroad.

 If you take a trip to Orford Castle then you will find plenty to explore.
 From the basement, through the lower and upper halls (including a display unit which features Roman brooches, medieval seals, coins and borough regalia) to the roof where there are magnificent views seaward to Orford Ness.
 Around the rooms is a maze of passages leading to the chapel, kitchen and other chambers in the turrets.

 Audio tours are available, to help you make the most of your visit.

 Check current prices and castle opening times on the website as they sometimes change.